Fourth Of July Weekend Weather Forecast: Midwest, Florida Stormy Spots This Year | Weather.com

 Chris Dolce

-Weather conditions for the Fourth of July holiday weekend will feature many of summertime's staples: storms, heat, humidity and even an area to watch for possible tropical development.
+Weather for the Fourth of July holiday weekend will feature many of summertime's staples: storms, heat, humidity and even an area to watch for possible tropical development.

-Whether you are traveling, planning outdoor activities or watching fireworks, here's a look at who might have to contend with wet weather, where it's likely to stay dry and how temperatures are shaping up for Friday through Sunday.
+Whether you are traveling, planning outdoor activities or watching fireworks, here's a look at who might have to contend with wet weather, where it's likely to stay dry and how temperatures are shaping up through Sunday.

 Where Rain, Storms Could Be A Threat